Learn more about proprioception and how it is relates to healthy childhood development.

 At The Inspired Treehouse, we write about sensory processing from our point of view as pediatric occupational therapists, using our training and experience to break information down into terms everyone can understand.
-Dayna, an early childhood educator and a homeschooling mom of 3, including a little guy with Sensory Processing Disorder, writes about sensory play and sensory activities for kids from a mom and teacher’s point of view.

 When children move and play, their muscles stretch and contract.
 Proprioception refers to the way joints and muscles send messages to the brain to help coordinate movement.

 This sense also allows us to grade the force and direction of our movements – our bodies instinctively know to apply more effort when lifting a heavy box and less effort when lifting a piece of paper.
-While the vestibular system tells the brain about balance and moving against gravity, the proprioceptive system helps us coordinate the movement of our arms and legs in an efficient manner to play and move without even having to look.
+While the vestibular system tells the brain about balance and moving against gravity, the proprioceptive sensory system helps us coordinate the movement of our arms and legs in an efficient manner to play and move without even having to look.

+When we define proprioceptive processing, it’s helpful to look at some examples.
 Meet our friend Sam.
 At school, Sam has a reputation for being the “rough kid”.
 He pushes other kids in line, he writes and colors with heavy pressure, he plays aggressively with others on the playground.
 In gym class, Sam doesn’t kick the ball to his partner, he kicks it as hard as he can.